 As an instrumentalist he belongs to the representatives of Modern Creative Jazz.
 Modern Creative is considered a contemporary form of Creative Music, which is seen as "a further development of Free Jazz".
 It makes a claim to art and represents an anti-commercial attitude.

-Sounds and loops, sound color spectra, grooves and percussion imitations, combined with the energy of jazz and carried by classical playing figures and techniques, determine his playing.
+Sounds and loops, sound color spectra, grooves and percussion imitations, combined with the energy of jazz and carried by classical playing figures and techniques from the Renaissance, Baroque and modern periods determine his playing.

 Albrecht Maurer has participated in over 60 radio recordings and owes a great deal to the WDR in particular, which has supported the most important stages of his career.

-Albrecht Mauer made concert tours in Europe, North America and China, as a soloist as well as in different groups.
-He has worked with jazz musicians such as Kent Carter, Theo Jörgensmann, Lucian Ban, Mat Maneri, Peter Jacquemyn, Katrin Mickiewicz, Wolter Wierbos, Benôit Delbecq, Klaus Kugel, Bobo Stenson, Norbert Stein, Eckard Koltermann, Charlie Mariano, Karl Berger, Steve Argüelles and Barre Phillips.
-He is a member of the Parisian ensemble Dialogos.
-He moves between genres together with Norbert Rodenkirchen, new music and improvisations on medieval instruments.
+Albrecht Mauer has toured Europe, North America, North Africa and China as a soloist and in various groups.
+He has worked with jazz musicians such as Kent Carter, Theo Jörgensmann, Lucian Ban, Mat Maneri, Peter Jacquemyn, Wolter Wierbos, Benôit Delbecq, Klaus Kugel, Bobo Stenson, Carla Bley, Charlie Mariano, Karl Berger, Steve Argüelles and Barre Phillips to name but a few.
+He has been a member of the Parisian ensemble Dialogos since 2005.
+He moves between genres together with Norbert Rodenkirchen, Kerstin de Witt, Bassem Hawar, Beyond The Roots, Marco Ambrosini and many others.

 Albrecht Maurer studied violin at the Musikhochschule in Cologne and was initially self-taught, later in lessons, with the piano.
 He has been composing out of inner drive since the age of 17.
 As a composer he is largely self-taught, studying with Johannes Fritsch and Klarenz Barlow.
 Albrecht Maurer gained experience in New Music and experimental music theater through intensive collaboration with several composers from the school of Mauricio Kagel, including Maria de Alvear, Carola Bauckholt and Manos Tsangaris.
 In various ensembles he worked on projects with keyboard instruments, sound synthesis programming, violin and voice.
 He gained important experience with Theo Jörgensmann, Kent Carter and Karl Berger, and as a student through collaborations with Raimund Kroboth and Thomas Witzmann.
 Albrecht Maurer wrote various compositions for chamber music jazz ensembles as well as for classical ensembles with improvisation experience (or willingness).
 He has also composed for instrumentations with recorder, played by Meike Herzig, Dorothee Oberlinger, Flautando Köln, Syn.de, among others, as well as by various federal prize winners of Jugend Musiziert.
 More recently, he has also been incorporating loopers into his compositions and experimenting with live electronics as well.